louis993546/tolino-test/README.md

 - How to minimize the app as much as possible?
 Tolino has very little storage.
   - Or just remember how to allow app to be move to SD card in the first place
 - Any good way to compensate for the virtual buttons?

+## Device info

+- Tolino Shine 3
+- 1072 x 1448 pixels
+- xhdpi large
+- smallest width = 570dp
+- Android 4.4.2 (As of Tolino 15.X.X, and doubt Tolino will change that anytime soon)